-China has been all about the #Coronoavirus as of late….making it hard to think about anything else going on in the country – but some numbers from FIA’s annual report on global Futures and Options trading caught our eye last month.
-Particularly, the growth in China’s futures markets.
+China has been all about the #Coronoavirus as of late….making it hard to think about anything else going on in the country – but some numbers from FIA’s annual report on global Futures and Options trading caught our eye last month; and they’re particularly intriguing as RCM has been spending a better part of two years working on globalizing our offering with our China Opportunity Fund.
+And the main reason we’re putting so much effort into this sector: the growth in China’s futures markets.
 To paraphrase the line from the Social Network…- a million contracts isn’t cool….
 You know what’s cool……..a billion contracts (video makes it better).

 - The Asia/Pacific region saw total volume growth of +42% in 2019.